Payment API for developers

 Deterministic order status machine

 Every order follows a predictable lifecycle.
-Transitions are enforced server-side - no ambiguous states, no manual bookkeeping.
+Transitions are enforced server-side, with no ambiguous states and no manual bookkeeping.

 or